piazzai/arguelles/README.md

 ## Demo

-The files `demo.tex` and `demo.pdf` demonstrate the main features of the theme.
+The files `demo-arguelles.tex` and `demo-arguelles.pdf` demonstrate the main features of the theme.

 ![](https://github.com/piazzai/arguelles/blob/master/demo/demo-arguelles.gif)